The 5 Best Tabletop Electronic Drum Sets (2023)

 • 7 velocity-sensitive drum pads provide a realistic feel and response

-• 45 preset drum kits and 265 percussion voices for variety
+• 45 preset drum kits and 265 percussion voices

 • USB-MIDI output for easy DAW integration